Eppo-exp/js-client-sdk/docs/js-client-sdk.iprecomputedclientconfigsync.md

 ## IPrecomputedClientConfigSync interface

-Initializes the Eppo precomputed client with configuration parameters.
+Configuration parameters for initializing the Eppo precomputed client.

-The purpose is for use-cases where the precomputed assignments are available from an external process that can bootstrap the SDK.
+This interface is used for cases where precomputed assignments are available from an external process that can bootstrap the SDK client.

-This method should be called once on application startup.
+ precomputedConfiguration - The configuration as a string to bootstrap the client.  assignmentLogger - Optional logger for assignment events.  throwOnFailedInitialization - Optional flag to throw an error if initialization fails.

 **Signature:**